Hati-Research/intrusive-thoughts/book/src/liltcp-stack-sharing.md

 Sharing data between tasks is usually dependent on the executor and other environment.
 For example in embassy, sharing can be done with references with a static lifetime, since tasks are allocated in statics.
-In the `std` environment, you'd typicaly used something like an `Arc`.
+In the `std` environment, you'd typically used something like an `Arc`.

 In our environment (`lilos` executor), tasks are allocated on the stack.
 This means that for sharing data, we don't need to use references with a static